ChromiumDotNet/PuppeteerSharp.Dom/README.md

 //Get innerText property for the element var innerText = await element.GetInnerTextAsync();
-//Can use this method to get any property that isn't currently mapped innerText = await element.GetInnerTextAsync();

 //Get all child elements
 var childElements = await element.QuerySelectorAllAsync("div");